Daniel-YH-Cai/simple-strat/Readme.md

-#Simple Strategy
+# Simple Strategy
 A simple strategy for crypto arbitrage
-##Run
+## Run
-Market data aggregator gather data from multiple exchanges and combine them into one single message based on time.
-To run the subscriber to receive market data from okx and huobi:
+* Market data aggregator gather data from multiple exchanges and combine them into one single message based on time.
+To run the subscriber to receive market data from okx and huobi:``java -jar subscriber-simple-1.0.jar``<br>
-``java -jar subscriber-simple-1.0.jar``
+* Note that `java --version` should be 11.
+Rabbitmq is required. <br>
-Note that `java --version` should be 11.
-Rabbitmq are required.
-The source code of the of the jar is available at `https://github.com/Daniel-YH-Cai/cryptows`
+*  The source code of the of the jar is available at `https://github.com/Daniel-YH-Cai/cryptows`
-##Market Data
+## Market Data
 After the Market data aggregator is started, it will push data in the following format:
 ```
 {